Skip to Content

-The yearly number challenge is a simple to explain puzzle that will keep you captivated for hours.
+The 2025 math challenge is a simple to explain puzzle that will keep you captivated for hours.
 Using the digits in the current year exactly one time each, can you write a mathematical expression for each digit between 1 and 100?
 You may use any mathematical symbol or operation of your choosing.

 What is the Yearly Number Challenge?

-The goal of the challenge is to use the digits in the current year (2023) exactly one time each along with any mathematical symbol or operation of your choosing to create expressions equivalent to the numbers between 1 and 100.
+Whatever you choose to call it, the goal of this math challenge is to use the digits in the current year (2025) exactly one time each along with any mathematical symbol or operation of your choosing to create expressions equivalent to the numbers 1-100.

 What Mathematical Symbols or Operations Are Allowed?